ngagesdk/ngage-toolchain/README.md

 ## What is this all about?

 This toolchain is the heart of the Nokia N-Gage SDK project.

-A development environment for the easy development of homebrew software for the Nokia N-Gage using modern tools such as CMake and Visual Studio 2022.
+The project provides a collection of tools, libraries, and documentation that allows to develop homebrew software for the Nokia N-Gage.
+It includes a C/C++ toolchain, a collection of example applications, and a set of libraries that are compatible with the N-Gage's hardware.

 ## The problem